Factorial experiment: Examples

+is "the" main effect of factor A, a numerical quantity that can be estimated.

 Implementation

 For more than two factors, a 2k factorial experiment can usually be recursively designed from a 2k−1 factorial experiment by replicating the 2k−1 experiment, assigning the first replicate to the first (or low) level of the new factor, and the second replicate to the second (or high) level.
 This framework can be generalized to, e.g., designing three replicates for three level factors, etc.

 A factorial experiment allows for estimation of experimental error in two ways.
 The experiment can be replicated, or the sparsity-of-effects principle can often be exploited.
 Replication is more common for small experiments and is a very reliable way of assessing experimental error.
 When the number of factors is large (typically more than about 5 factors, but this does vary by application), replication of the design can become operationally difficult.
 In these cases, it is common to only run a single replicate of the design, and to assume that factor interactions of more than a certain order (say, between three or more factors) are negligible.
 Under this assumption, estimates of such high order interactions are estimates of an exact zero, thus really an estimate of experimental error.

 When there are many factors, many experimental runs will be necessary, even without replication.
 For example, experimenting with 10 factors at two levels each produces 210=1024 combinations.
 At some point this becomes infeasible due to high cost or insufficient resources.
 In this case, fractional factorial designs may be used.

 As with any statistical experiment, the experimental runs in a factorial experiment should be randomized to reduce the impact that bias could have on the experimental results.
 In practice, this can be a large operational challenge.

 Factorial experiments can be used when there are more than two levels of each factor.
 However, the number of experimental runs required for three-level (or more) factorial designs will be considerably greater than for their two-level counterparts.
 Factorial designs are therefore less attractive if a researcher wishes to consider more than two levels.